indrabasak/patra-web/README.md

 [webjar documentation] (http://www.webjars.org/documentation#springmvc) to find out more on how to configure a webjar with a Spring application.

-The content of the `patra-web` webjar can be accessed from the following url: http:<host>:<port>/patra-ui.html
+The content of the `patra-web` webjar can be accessed from the following url: `http://<app host>:<app port>/patra-ui.html`

+Please note that url for fetching the metric is `http://<app host>:<app port>/metrics/metrics`.
+If the metrics url is different, change it in the `pom.xml` by modifying the _Renaming the metrics url_ step.

 # License